 - Cash Back Match: One of Discover’s top marketing pieces for this card is a real value.
 You will receive a one-time match of all the cash back you earned after your first year of card membership.
 This happens automatically, and will come as a cash back credit to your account after the first 12 billing cycles.
 For example, if you earned $300 in cash back during year one as a card holder, you would qualify for an additional $300 credit.
 Your card account must remain open to receive this match.

 - Introductory 0% APR: Discover advertises a 0% introductory APR on purchases and balance transfers for the first 14 months of card membership.
-After that, your standard issued APR (determined by Discover based on factors from your credit application) will apply to balances moving forward.
+Afterwards, the variable APR will be 12.24% to 23.24, based on creditworthiness, along with up to a 5% fee.

 - No Annual Fee: This is actually a nice perk for a card that offers regular 5% cash back bonuses.
 Many of the cards in the cash back space make annual fees a part of the game, which lowers the amount you’re actually saving in the long run.

 - Free FICO Score: You will receive monthly notification emails when you have a new FICO score available.
 Your latest score is available on your bill and at any time via your online account or app.

 - $0 Fraud Liability: Discover does not hold cardholders liable for unauthorized purchases.

 - Free Social Security Number Alerts: If you opt in to this program, you can receive a notification if your social security number is spotted on “thousands of Dark Web sites.”
 This service also includes daily monitoring of your Experian credit report to alert when there is a new account or inquiry created.

 - Free Overnight Shipping on Lost Card Replacements: This is a handy perk, especially if you have a card turn up lost or stolen while traveling.
 Being able to get a new card the next day could be a trip-saver.